Cray-HPE/docs-csm/operations/node_management/Replacing_Foxconn_User_Pass.md

-# Replacing Foxconn Username and Passwords in Vault
+# Replacing `Foxconn` Username and Passwords in Vault

-Foxconn (Paradise) nodes may be shipped with a different default username and password then the system password.
+'Foxconn' (Paradise) nodes may be shipped with a different default username and password then the system password.
-Because of the difference in user/password, these nodes will be undiscoverable.
+Because of the difference in user/password, these nodes will not be abled to be discovered.
-Vault needs to be updated with the Foxconn username and password using the `FoxconnUserPass.py` script or manually.
+Vault needs to be updated with the `Foxconn` username and password using the `FoxconnUserPass.py` script or manually.

 ## Procedure using the `FoxconnUserPass.py` script